 Business Automobile Liability: insurance coverage with a minimum single limit of $2,000,000 per claim for bodily injury and property damage with respect to Consultant’s vehicles whether owned, hired or non-owned, assigned to, or used in the performance of the Services.

-Professional Liability (Errors and Omissions): insurance coverage, in a form acceptable to Avista, with a minimum single limit of $2,000,000 per claim to cover claims arising out of Consultant’s professional Services under this Agreement.
-This policy must be maintained for five years after Avista’s acceptance of Consultant’s Services.
+Professional Liability (Errors and Omissions): insurance coverage, in a form acceptable to Avista, with a single limit of $2,000,000 per claim and in the aggregate to cover claims to the extent caused by Consultant’s professional Services under this Agreement.
+This policy must be maintained for threeyears after Avista’s acceptance of Consultant’s Services.

 Other Insurance Policy and Endorsement Requirements:

-The insurance coverages set forth above may be met by a combination of the dollar limit of the specified insurance type and an excess or umbrella insurance policy, provided that the excess or umbrella policy includes coverage for the specified insurance types to achieve the appropriate minimum coverages.
+The insurance coverages set forth above may be met by a combination of the dollar limit of the specified insurance type and an excess or umbrella insurance policy, provided that the excess or umbrella policy includes coverage for the specified insurance types to achieve the appropriate coverages.

-With the exception of Workers Compensation/Employer’s Liability insurance coverage, the insurance policies set forth above must include (i) provisions or endorsements naming Avista, including its directors, officers, and employees, as additional insureds, and (ii) a provision that states that such insurance is primary insurance with respect to Avista’s interests and that any other insurance maintained by Avista is excess and not contributory with the required insurance.
-Consultant shall notify Avista within 30 days of any cancellation or change in limits of liability of any required insurance coverage.
+With the exception of Workers Compensation/Employer’s Liability and Professional Liability insurance coverage, the insurance policies set forth above must include (i) provisions or endorsements naming Avista, including its directors, officers, and employees, as additional insureds, and (ii) a provision that states that such insurance is primary insurance with respect to Avista’s interests and that any other insurance maintained by Avista is excess and not contributory with the required insurance.
+Consultant shall notify Avista within 30 days of any cancellation of any required insurance coverage, except 10 days notice for nonpayment of premium.

-All required insurance policies that name Avista as an additional insured must include provisions that such insurance is primary insurance with respect to the interests of Avista and that any other insurance maintained by Avista is excess and not contributory insurance with the required insurance.
-Consultant shall notify Avista within 30 days of any cancellation or change in limits of liability of any required insurance policy.
+All required insurance policies that name Avista as an additional insured must include provisions that such insurance is primary insurance with respect to the interests of Avista and that any other insurance maintained by Avista is excess and not contributory insurance with the required insurance. .

 Unless specifically waived by Avista, in writing, a certificate of insurance and its respective endorsement(s) certifying to the issuance of the insurance coverage and endorsements required above must be provided to Avista prior to the start of Services pursuant to this Agreement.
 Avista’s receipt of the certificate of insurance is not intended to and will not reduce, limit, affect, or modify the primary obligations and liabilities of Consultant under the provisions of this Agreement.
 Noncompliance with the insurance requirements of this Agreement may, at Avista’s option, be deemed a material breach of this Agreement.

-Consultant shall ensure that any policy of insurance that Consultant or any subcontractor carries as insurance against property damage or against liability for property damage or bodily injury (including death) shall include a provision providing a waiver of the insurer’s right to subrogation against Avista as the additional insured.
+Consultant shall ensure that any policy of insurance, except professional liability, that Consultant or any subcontractor carries as insurance against property damage or against liability for property damage or bodily injury (including death) shall include a provision providing a waiver of the insurer’s right to subrogation against Avista as the additional insured.
 To the extent permitted by the policies of insurance, Consultant hereby waives all rights of subrogation against Avista as the additional insured.

 Consultant shall require all subcontractors performing Services under this Agreement to secure and, for the duration of this Agreement, continuously carry with insurance carriers licensed to conduct business in the state in which the Services is to be performed, insurance policies in the levels set forth above.
 Nothing in this Subsection shall relieve Consultant of its obligations under this Agreement and Consultant’s responsibility for all subcontractors performing Services under this Agreement